splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-upgrade.rst

 Upgrade the Collector for Kubernetes
 =======================================

+The installer script uses one of the supported package managers to install the Collector.
+When you update the Collector using the official packages, configuration files are never overridden.
+If you need to update the configuration after an update, edit them manually before backward compatibility is dropped.

+.. :note:: For every configuration update use the default agent config as a reference.

 To upgrade the Collector for Kubernetes run the following commands:

 - Use the flag ``--reuse-values`` to keep the config values you'd already set while installing or using the Collector: